 use for extraordinary presentations at the Castle -

-as here with the selection of Royal clothing in historical
+including Royal clothing in historical surroundings.

 Crown of King Christian IV was specially designed and